AlexiJohn/tasktracker/README.md

 cd client
 ```
 3. Edit the `.env` file to configure the necessary variables for your hosts.
-4. Start the client application by running:
+4. Start the client application by running the following lines:
 ```
+npm install
 npm start
 ```